DPDK/dpdk/doc/guides/prog_guide/mbuf_lib.rst

 On the other hand, the second method is more flexible and allows the complete separation of the allocation of metadata structures from the allocation of packet data buffers.

-The first method was chosen for the Intel® DPDK.
+The first method was chosen for the DPDK.
 The metadata contains control information such as message type, length, pointer to the start of the data and a pointer for additional mbuf structures allowing buffer chaining.